We may earn revenue from the products available on this page and participate in affiliate programs.

 New crossbow users should focus on safety features like anti-dry fire and finger guards, as well as cocking and decocking mechanisms.
 It’s hard to beat Ravin crossbows for safety features and ease-of-use.

 Final Thoughts on the Best Crossbow for the Money

 Each year crossbows improve, and with that crossbow buyers get more performance for their money.
-You’ve read about bows under $400 that shoot 400 fps and bows around $1,000 with similar features to bows costing twice as much.
+A few years ago, it was hard to imagine a bow under $400 that shoots 400 fps and bows around $1,000, with similar features to bows costing twice as much.
 If you want to start hunting with the best crossbow this fall, any of the above models will serve you well.
 Choose one that best fits your budget and then spend plenty of time shooting it before the season starts.